CASPer Practice MMI Practice Course Pricing Contact Log In

 Actions

 Explain what you would do and your reasoning.
+For each action, consider its effect on everyone involved — not just whether it solves the problem, but how it lands for each person.
 Aim for 2+ specific actions, each with a reason.

 3. 3